 We first moved to Raleigh from Australia in 2004 when Caroline was an elementary school teacher and came here via a company based in Chapel Hill called Participate Learning who recruit foreign teachers to expose US kids to different cultures.

 Fast forward to today and Caroline is no longer a teacher, and we have since built our travel publishing business to the level that we were recently granted Green Cards to become permanent residents which we are thrilled about.

 I know one’s opinion of a city is subjective, but I think we bring a unique perspective about Raleigh considering our background of growing up in Australia and living in four other countries, plus our extensive international travel experiences, and we have also traveled in-depth across the United States.

-So whether you are looking to move to Raleigh, or just visit Raleigh, we are here to help.
+So whether you are looking to move to Raleigh like us, or just visit Raleigh for a weekend to see family or friends, we are here to help.

 I always say to people when they ask about suggestions on where to live, visiting and living in a place are two very different experiences, and you really need a minimum of 6 months to get a real feel for a place.
 But sometimes a place just gets under your skin instantly, and that’s what happened to us.

 Are you looking to buy or sell a home and are in needed of a real estate agent in the Raleigh area?
 As a Licensed Realtor and referral agent, I can save you the time and stress searching and vetting, and connect you to my team of trusted Realtor partners.
 Read more here, or click the link belowClick here to get started